 Assembly Bill 481: Military Equipment Funding, Acquisition, and Use Policy

 Assembly Bill 481 was authored to address the funding, acquisition and use of military equipment.
 This bill requires all California law enforcement agencies to “obtain approval of the applicable governing body, by adoption of a military equipment use policy, as specified, by ordinance at a regular meeting held pursuant to specified open meeting laws, prior to taking certain actions relating to the funding, acquisition, or use of military equipment, as defined.”
-The full text of AB 481 is available here.
+See the full text of AB 481.

 Furthermore, AB 481 requires similar approval for the continued use of “military equipment” acquired by the Santa Clara County Sheriff’s Office prior to January 1, 2022 and allows the governing body to approve the funding, acquisition, or use of military equipment within its jurisdiction only if it determines that the military equipment meets specified standards.